airavata-courses/satyamsah/assignment2/README.md

 8. Install [npm](https://www.npmjs.com/get-npm) or in ubunut type `sudo apt-get install npm`
 9. Check whether NPM is succesfully installed has been installed by typing `npm --version` on terminal/commandline

-## Database and tables:
-Create the 2 databases and 2 tables for employee and salaryslab by excuting the mysql scripts.To do so, install any mysql client preferebly [mysql workbench](https://www.mysql.com/products/workbench) to run mysql scripts below:

-1) [create-employee.sql](https://github.com/airavata-courses/satyamsah/blob/master/assignment1/sqlscript/create-employee.sql) : It is creating employee table to store emp id,name, dept,gender .
-2) [create-salaryslab.sql](https://github.com/airavata-courses/satyamsah/blob/master/assignment1/sqlscript/create-salaryslab.sql) : It is creating a salaryslab table with dept , deignation and salary as columns.The reason is to create a relation between department and designation to map them to fixed salary.It means employees with same designation in the same department will have same salary.

 ## Booting the 3 micoservices, UI server, Gateway API server: